Edinburgh Castle and Crags from Arthur Seat

 In the vibrant Southside of Edinburgh, you’ll find a collection of diverse and culturally rich venues that cater to various artistic tastes.

 The Festival Theatre, situated on Edinburgh’s longest continuous theatre site, has a rich history dating back to 1928.
-This venue has undergone renovations and now boasts a modern glass facade and a spacious stage.
 Spanning over 2,500 square feet, it is Scotland’s largest performance area and the third largest in the UK.
 The Festival Theatre hosts an impressive array of world-class productions, including musicals, comedy shows, live music events, and theatre performances, sure to keep everyone entertained.
 It has attracted legendary performers like Charlie Chaplin, David Bowie, and Margot Fonteyn.
-As the home of Scottish Ballet and Scottish Opera, as well as a key venue for renowned theatre companies, it has earned international recognition as a premier dance house.

 For those seeking a glimpse into the rich musical heritage of Scotland, St Cecilia’s Hall is a must-visit.
 Built in 1762, it is Scotland’s oldest purpose-built concert hall.
-Managed by the University of Edinburgh, the Georgian venue hosts concerts and public events in its Concert Room.
+The Georgian venue hosts concerts and public events in its Concert Room.
 The Music Museum showcases the university’s remarkable collection of musical instruments from around the world, including its world-famous playable harpsichords.
 St Cecilia’s Hall offers a vibrant programme of events, ranging from concerts and workshops to gallery exhibitions and informative tours.
-Here, visitors can immerse themselves in the unique experience of hearing 18th-century music played on authentic 18th-century instruments within an 18th-century setting.

 Queens Hall